Arjuna y Krishna, resumen estos conceptos en el Bhagavad Gita |

 Ampliación

 Simply put, one does not get emotionally involved in the action being performed, becoming overly excited successful or upset or angry when the result of a deed is not as expected.
 The result may be negative or positive.
 Geeta also talks about "Meta"-Karma Yoga.
 I.e. not getting irritated, annoyed or unhappy when one gets attached to the result even after trying to practice Karma Yoga.
+Krishna states:

-Krishna explains that work done without selfish expectations purifies one's mind and gradually makes an individual fit to see the value of reason
+Krishna explains that work done without selfish expectations purifies one's mind and gradually makes an individual fit to see the value of reason.

 He states that it is not necessary to remain in external solitude, or remain actionless, in order to practice a spiritual life, since the state of action or inaction is primarily determined in the mind.